 Many restaurants in Charleston, SC have community tables used for patrons who don’t have reservations.
 One night a couple of weeks ago, Lindsey and I dined at Fig and were seated at the community table.
 Lindsey told me in San Francisco persons sitting at community tables only talk to the person they came with.
 If they come solo they just play with their cell phone.
 No one strikes up conversations with strangers.
 Considering that Charleston has about 4 million visitors annually it was not surprising that the 3 couples sitting with us were from California, Arizona and New Hampshire.
 Lindsey whispered to me, “Mom, if we were in California that couple wouldn’t talk to us but I bet we will know everyone’s story by the time we finish dinner.”

 I opened with a simple question and it didn’t take long before everyone shared with the group their occupations, how many brothers and sisters they had, where they went to college, their weddings, what drew them to Charleston and their thoughts on the South.
 One of the most interesting comments was about the weather.
 One young lady said, “In books, I read about the air in the south being heavy but didn’t understand what they were talking about.
-As soon as I got off the plane I understood because I couldn’t breathe!
+As soon as I got off the plane I understood because the air was so heavy that I couldn’t breathe!
 It was like someone was sitting on my chest.”

 All three of the couples commented on the warmth of Southerners, how they loved our accents and interesting sayings they had heard.
 One man asked me, “What does it mean when someone says, it’s so good it makes you want to slap your Mama?”
 Laughing I replied, “That means the food is really delicious!”

 This apple pie will make you want to “Slap your Mama!”